-MSAA Science scores provide reliable and valid information about important knowledge and skills in elementary, middle, and high school multidimensional science concepts that students with the most significant cognitive disabilities are attaining.
-All six assumptions supporting the intended score interpretation provide highly relevant evidence.
-Of these, five assumptions have complete evidence, while one has limited support.
-Moreover, five of the assumptions offer strong support of the intended score interpretation, with only one assumption having limited backing.
+MSAA Science scores provide trustworthy information about knowledge and skills in elementary, middle, and high school multidimensional science concepts that students with the most significant cognitive disabilities are attaining.
+Of the six assumptions supporting the score interpretation, two have high relevance evidence, three have moderate relevance evidence, and one has limited evidence.
+Four assumptions have complete evidence, with another two with limited support.
+Three assumptions are backed by strong evidence, while two have moderate support, and the remaining one has limited support.